guettli/lets-fix-js/README.md

 JavaScript and JSON are everywhere.
 JavaScript got better during the last years, but some things are still  inconvenient.

+For other things which I think need an agreement/spec/ see [Missing Internet Specs](https://github.com/guettli/missing-internet-specs)

 ## Long term goal: fix the flaws.

 Goal: fix the flaws by influencing future specification.